-Map information depicted is not intended to replace or substitute for any office for primary source.
-This map was intended to meet Nationa IM ap Accuracy Standards and use the most recent, accurate sources available to the people of the City of Novil.
-Boundary measurements and area decivilations are approximate and should not be construed as survey measurements performed by a licensed Michigan Survey or as defined in Michigan Public Act 13.2 of 1970 as amended.
+Map information depicted is not intended to replace or substitute for any official or primary soluties.
+This imap was intended to meet National Map Accuracy Standards and use the most recent, accurate sources available to the people of the City of Novi.
+Boundary measurements and area as buildflows are approximate and should into be construed as survey measurements performed by a licensed Michigan Survey or as defined in Michigan Public Act 132 of 1970 as amended.
 Please contact the City GIS Manager to confirm source and accuracy information related to this map.